 Note: This is a brief update only.
-For detailed installation instructions, please see the FAQ section of our website.
+For detailed installation instructions, please see the Help section of our website.

 Adobe Launches Lightroom 7.3

 As many of you are aware, Adobe has released a major new version of Lightroom that includes some significant changes.
 This includes new Raw and Creative profiles, along with changes to the file format of presets.

 Previously, Lightroom used the .lrtemplate (or .lrt) file format for presets.
 With the introduction of 7.3, Lightroom now uses the .xmp file format.
 This file format is the same format used by Adobe Camera Raw.
 The .xmp file format now makes presets interchangeable between Lightroom and Adobe Camera Raw.

 How does this impact you?

 If you upgrade to 7.3 and already have Lightroom presets installed, Lightroom will automatically upgrade your file format from .lrtemplate to .xmp the next time you restart Lightroom.
 Your presets will remain as .lrtemplate files in the develop presets folder, but they will also now be copied as .xmp files in the settings folder.

 If you wish to install .lrtemplate formatted presets after you upgrade to 7.3, you simply put them into the develop presets folder and when you restart Lightroom, it will upgrade the newly added presets to .xmp files and it will copy their location from the develop presets folder to the settings folder.